 Murray was the only member of the WJM news staff who never won a Teddy.
 Coincidentally, Gavin MacLeod, who played Murray, was the only regular cast member on the Mary Tyler Moore show to never be nominated for an Emmy.

 Believe it or not, CBS decided that they had to explain why a beautiful woman in her 30s like Mary Richards was not married!
 They had originally decided to say she was divorced but Mary Tyler Moore was still so identified with her role as Laura Petrie on the "Dick Van Dyke Show" that CBS was afraid the audience would think the character had divorced lovable "Rob Petrie" and they wouldn't like her for it!
-So instead of making her a divorcee, they said she had been in a long term engagment that didn't work out!
+So instead of making her a divorcee, they said she had been in a long term engagement that didn't work out!

 Mary Tyler Moore also wore a wig during season one of the Mary Tyler Moore show in order to make her look less like Laura Petrie.
 The concern over being identified with her former role had apparently diminished by the second season as she dumped the wig.